-Included in pipeline transportation fees for the years ended December 31, 2009, 2008 and 2007 are fees charged to Morgan Stanley Capital Group of approximately \$2.0 million, \$1.1 million and \$1.0 million, respectively, and fees charged to TransMontaigne Inc. of approximately \$2.4 million, \$2.9 million and \$1.0 million, respectively.
+Included in pipeline transportation fees for the years ended December 31, 2010, 2009 and 2008 are fees charged to Morgan Stanley Capital Group of approximately \$2.0 million, \$2.0 million and \$1.1 million, respectively, and fees charged to TransMontaigne Inc. of approximately \$2.8 million, \$2.4 million and \$2.9 million, respectively.

 Management Fees and Reimbursed Costs.
 We manage and operate for a major oil company certain tank capacity at our Port Everglades (South) terminal and receive reimbursement of their proportionate share of operating and maintenance costs.
 We manage and operate for an affiliate of Mexico's state-owned petroleum company a bi-directional products pipeline connected to our Brownsville, Texas terminal facility and receive a management fee and reimbursement of costs.
-We also manage and operate for another major oil company two terminals that are adjacent to our Southeast facilities and receive a reimbursement of their proportionate share of operating and maintenance costs.
+Prior to April 27, 2010, we also managed and operated for another major oil company two terminals that are adjacent to our Collins and Bainbridge terminals and received a reimbursement of their proportionate share of operating and maintenance costs.
+On April 27, 2010, we purchased these terminals.
 The management fees and reimbursed costs by business segments were as follows (in thousands):

 Management Fees and Reimbursed Costs by Business Segment

-Dece r ended mber 31, 2009 Dece er ended ember 31, 2008 Year ended December 31, 2007
+Dece r ended mber 31, 2010 Dece er ended ember 31, 2009 ar ended ember 31, 2008

-Gulf Coast terminals \$ 63 \$ 141 \$ 165
+Gulf Coast terminals \$ \$ 103 \$ 63 \$ 141

 Midwest terminals and pipeline system

-Brownsville terminals 1,739 1,449 1,171
+Brownsville terminals 1,938 1,739 1,449

 River terminals

-Southeast terminals 322 315 388
+Southeast terminals 120 322 315

-Management fees and reimbursed costs \$ 2,124 \$ 1,905 \$ 1,724
+Management fees and reimbursed costs \$ 2,161 \$ 2,124 \$ 1,905